Speak for IH!

-There is also guidance about the "nuts and bolts" of delivering session - from initial planning, submitting your proposal, preparing materials and handouts, then actually speaking!
+There is also guidance about the "nuts and bolts" of delivering a session - from initial planning, submitting your proposal, preparing materials and handouts, then actually speaking!
 It's a very useful and detailed set of guidance!

 Will 300 euros help?

 Sometimes travel and accommodation expenses or conference fees are prohibitively expensive and so opportunities for IH professionals are lost.
 If the cost of attending is a barrier for you, we can help.
 IHWO is providing grants of 300 euros to staff from IH schools presenting at conferences.
 You may qualify if:

 - You currently work in an IH school

 - You want to speak at an event that is NOT an IH event (i.e. not hosted by an IH school)

-- The event will provide an opportunity raise awareness of IH and our commitment to excellence in language training.
+- The event will provide an opportunity to raise awareness of IH and our commitment to excellence in language training.

 - You use IH branded slides (we will provide templates)

-- You write a summary of your talk afterwards, and let us publish it and your photo on this website.
-(So you can engage and inspire others!)
+- You write a summary of your talk afterwards, and let us publish it and your slides on this website as a useful resource for others.

 If you would like to apply please complete the form in the member's area – remember to persuade us that you are a good investment!